 Simply put, “scams” don’t offer any level of service — but I offer a very high level of service.

 A couple of reasons people think it’s a scam… and why it’s not

 And yet even the most legitimate websites will still attract trolls — you know, the people who say mean things in the comments just because (the same people usually don’t ever say anything positive).
 A couple other things tend to happen as a result of the scam saturation on the web.

-1) People may check out the course and, once they see they actually have to DO something in order to make it work, the first thing they think is it’s a scam.
+1) People may check out the courses and, once they see they actually have to DO something in order to make it work, the first thing they think is it’s a scam.
 Why?
 What is scammy about being honest about the amount of work that goes into something?
-Some people are truly looking to get something for nothing, and while that’s sad, I don’t mind much, because it doesn’t do me any good to have slackers in the course.
+Some people are truly looking to get something for nothing, and while that’s sad, I don’t mind much, because it doesn’t do me any good to have slackers in the courses.
 I only want hard working students to enroll.
-If by stating openly (and often!) how intense the course is appears like a scam to some people, let those people stay far, far away 🙂
+If by stating openly (and often!) how intense the courses appear like a scam to some people, let those people stay far, far away 🙂

-I’m fully aware some people just won’t get it, though.
-I’m sad for them.
+I am fully aware some people just won’t get it, though.
+I feel sad for them.
 I’m sad for the folks who can’t see the forest through the trees.
 I’m sad for the folks who, without a guarantee they’ll make money, won’t even try.
-I’m sad for the folks who are crippled by fear and would rather choose to stay right where they are, instead of investing in training and taking steps to better themselves by creating a totally legitimate new income stream for themselves, and change their lives.
+And I’m sad for the folks who are crippled by fear and would rather choose to stay right where they are, instead of investing in training and taking steps to better themselves by creating a totally legitimate new income stream for themselves, and change their lives.

 Are you still scared this is a scam?
 Send me an e-mail and ask me anything you want.
 This may shock you, but I actually respond to e-mails 🙂 caitlin [at] proofreadanywhere.com